nnamdielege/tspApp/README.md

 ## Example

 Suppose you want to find the shortest route between cities A, B, C, D, and E using Google Maps Distance Matrix API.
-After retrieving the distances, you can input them into the nearest neighbor heuristic algorithm to find an approximate solution to the TSP.
+After retrieving the distances, you can input them into the nearest neighbour heuristic algorithm to find an approximate solution to the TSP.

 ## License